Syllabus

 Course Evaluation

-• Each project also requires a written report detailing the work you did, the artistic concepts you engaged, your perceived success of the project, and influences on this work.
+• Each project also requires a written report detailing the work you did, the artistic concepts you engaged in, your perceived success of the project, and influences on this work.

 Grades